Saint John’s Church serves the local community in following ways:

 Saint John’s Church serves the larger Church and world by:

 As you can see, although peaceful and serene in its disposition the church is very busy working improve the physical as well as spiritual well-being of the community.
-All of the above is currently being accomplished with only 113 individual members and a deficit budget (the Church needs over $750 a day just to survive).

 These are testing times for us and so we trust that God will provide.
 We also work very hard and hope that after reading these web-pages you will be motivated to play a part in supporting our great effort.
 Simple donations certainly help but we hope that you will find time to visit the Church and become, at least in some small way, more personally involved.